pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

     * *Multi-graph datasets*, containing a list of different graphs.
 An example of that is the :class:`COCO-SP` dataset.

     * *Single-graph datasets*, containing one single large graph.
-Examples of that are the :class:`Cora` and :class:`KarateClub` datasets.
+Examples of that are the :class:`Cora` and :class:`~torch_geometric.datasets.KarateClub` datasets.

-    In our example, we will be loading the :class:`Cora` dataset.
+    In our example, we load the :class:`Cora` dataset.
 This is a single-graph dataset containing 2,708 nodes, 10,556 edges 1,433 features and 7 classes.
 We need to download that dataset from its parent class, :class:`~torch_geometric.datasets.Planetoid`.

-A good practice can be to normalize its features using the :class:`torch_geometric.transforms.NormalizeFeatures` transformation.
+    A good practice is to normalize features.
+That is achieved here using the :class:`torch_geometric.transforms.NormalizeFeatures` transformation.

     Finally, we can extract the data at index 0 since we are dealing with a single graph.

     .. code-block:: python